The Xometry app works best with JavaScript enabled!

 Yes

-The mold-creation process makes it very expensive to set up an injection molding machine.
+Cost comparison: The mold-creation process makes it very expensive to set up an injection molding machine.
 This is not the case with vacuum forming, which has a low tooling cost.

-Injection molding has a higher lead time compared to vacuum forming.
+Speed comparison: Injection molding has a higher lead time compared to vacuum forming.
 This makes vacuum forming the best choice for rapid prototyping of designs; it is a more convenient time-to-market manufacturing method.
 The lead times of injection molding and vacuum forming are anywhere between 12–16 and 6–8 weeks respectively.

-Injection molding shines when it comes to high-volume production.
+Volume comparison: Injection molding shines when it comes to high-volume production.
 It is more viable to use injection molding in the production of a large number of parts.
 The reason is that when production parts get to a value above 3,000 it becomes expensive to use a vacuum forming machine.
 This is due to the relatively short life span of molds used in vacuum forming, some of which deteriorate due to the frequent heating/cooling and the forces involved during production.

-Injection molding allows a wider range of materials compared to vacuum forming, supporting a variety of materials such as: chemical-resistant plastics, biodegradable plastics, thermoplastic rubber, and antistatic plastic.
+Materials comparison: Injection molding allows a wider range of materials compared to vacuum forming, supporting a variety of materials such as: chemical-resistant plastics, biodegradable plastics, thermoplastic rubber, and antistatic plastic.
 Vacuum forming on the other hand works with a limited range of materials (sheets) which include ultraviolet-stable PETG (polyethylene terephthalate glycol), PP (polypropylene), and PVC (polyvinyl chloride).

-What Are the Mutual Alternatives to Injection Molding and Vacuum Forming?
+Alternatives to Injection Molding and Vacuum Forming

-• 3D Printing: 3D printing is a method of creating objects by the successive addition of layers of the 3D model as represented on a computer.
+An alternative to injection molding and vacuum forming is 3D printing, which is a method of creating objects by the successive addition of layers of the 3D model as represented on a computer.
 3D printing bears a resemblance to injection molding when it comes to design complexity.
 They are both used to produce intricate designs.
-However, when the rapid prototyping of designs is of utmost importance, either 3D printing or vacuum forming will do.
+However, when the rapid prototyping of designs is of high importance, either 3D printing or vacuum forming will do.

-What Are the Similarities Between Injection Molding and Vacuum Forming?
+Similarities Between Injection Molding and Vacuum Forming

 Injection molding and vacuum forming have some similarities which make either of them suitable for the same applications: